heinrich-ulbricht/pnpjs-on-prem-bundle/README.md

 # pnpjs-on-prem-bundle
 Use this project to bundle the latest [PnPjs](https://pnp.github.io/pnpjs/) into a single JavaScript file.
-Use that in an on-premises SharePoint environment where you have no SharePoint Framework.
+Use that in an on-premises SharePoint environment where you have no SharePoint Framework _and don't want to use the out-of-the-box bundling_.

 ## Why?
 The now retired PnP-JS-Core used to provide ready-to-use JavaScript files.
 This is not the case anymore.
 And before I read the [documentation](https://pnp.github.io/pnpjs/documentation/gulp-commands/) about how one could get them back I started fiddling myself.
 This is the result.